ARF DASH

 • Premium adds a privacy-compliant, respondent-level database that can be matched to the licensee’s census-level viewership or consumer database, using a third-party integrator.
 Experian, the ARF’s integration partner for this study, has developed a turn-key integration protocol and offers its service to Premium licensees.

-DASH licensees enjoy unlimited access to the data.
-There are no per-seat or usage charges.
+DASH licensees enjoy unlimited access to the data; there are no per-seat or usage charges.
 DASH data and documentation are delivered to licensees through a secure portal.
-Users subscribing to multiple, consecutive years also get access to a longitudinal data set of repeat respondents for analysis of switching dynamics.
+Users subscribing to multiple, consecutive years also get access to the longitudinal data set of repeat respondents for analysis of switching dynamics.

 To learn more or subscribe, contact Jim Meyer, DASH General Manager, or Paul Donato, ARF Chief Research Officer, at DASH@thearf.org or by clicking the link below.